-As a commercial customer of a regulated public utility in Kentucky, you are guaranteed the following rights subject to Kentucky Revised Statutes and the provisions of the Kentucky Public Service Commission Administrative Regulations:
+As a residential customer of a regulated public utility in Kentucky, you are guaranteed the following rights subject to Kentucky Revised Statutes and the provisions of the Kentucky Public Service Commission Administrative Regulations:

-- You have the right to service, provided you are not indebted to the utility.
+- You have the right to service, provided you (or a member of your household whose debt was accumulated at your address) are not indebted to the utility.

 - You have the right to inspect and review the utility’s rates and tariffed operating procedures during the utility’s normal business hours.

 - You have to right to be present at any routine utility inspection of your service conditions.

 - You must be provided a separate, distinct disconnect notice alerting you to a possible disconnection of your service if payment is not received.

 - You have the right to dispute the reasons for any announced termination of your service.

 - You have the right to negotiate a partial payment plan when your service is threatened by disconnection for non-payment.